ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 ###### Why this choice ?

-*CamemBERT* is a tool that allows you to determine, based on written data based on text written in natural language, the feeling it returns.
+*CamemBERT* is a tool that allows you to determine, based on  database of text written in natural language, the sentiment it returns.
 This very used model at first glance makes perfect sense when you know that it is pre-trained on 138GB of French text.

-*CamemBERT* chooses the words to be predicted dynamically, that is to stay, not during the pre-processing of the input data, but during forward pass, by randomly masking certain words in a sequence.
+*CamemBERT* chooses the words to be predicted dynamically, meaning not during the pre-processing of the input data, but afterwards by randomly masking certain words in a sequence.

 ###### Putting the model into practice

-As for each model, we therefore decide to do three iterations of the model while trying to improve its precision.
+As for each model, we therefore decided to do three iterations of the model while trying to improve its precision.
 However, we faced a complication considering we have run our model on *Google Colab*.
 Indeed, our very first iteration, unfortunately, could not be completed, because not having enough resources on *Google Colab*, the model could not finish its run.

 Within the models, the difficulty levels have been converted into numbers with the following coresspondence: